fantonatos/ArchInstaller/README.md

 # Steps
 0. Get the scripts

-	You can do that by installing git and cloning this repo, or curl'ing the files in this repo.
+	You can do that by installing git and cloning this repo, or curl'ing these files.

 1. Partition and format your drives